 Kendall R. Phillips

-Kendall Phillips is professor of communication and rhetorical studies in the College of Visual and Performing Arts where he previously served as chair and associate dean.
+Kendall Phillips is a professor of communication and rhetorical studies in the College of Visual and Performing Arts where he previously served as chair and associate dean.
 His work attends to issues of public deliberation and dissent with particular interests in public memory and popular culture.
-He has worked closely with various communities from around the globe to promote productive dialogue and debate including Syracuse, the Middle East, eastern Europe, and China.
-He is author of several books and numerous academic essays.
+He has worked closely with various communities from around the globe to promote productive dialogue and debate including Syracuse, the Middle East, Eastern Europe, and China.
+He is the author of several books and numerous academic essays.